Giwayume/godot-svg/README.md

 3. **Check the support table at the bottom before reporting bugs.**

+## Godot Core Issues

+Resolving the following issues in Godot core will improve this plugin.
+Please visit them and give a thumbs up.

+1. [OpenGL: MSAA antialiasing is not reimplemented yet](https://github.com/godotengine/godot/issues/69462) - SVGs are drawn on meshes, there are noticable aliasing artifacts especially as you scale out.
+This will fix that.

 ## Installation

 Copy the `addons/godot-svg` folder in this repository into your Godot project.
 Make sure the folder sits exactly at the path `res://addons/godot-svg`.
 If you put it somewhere else, some things like icons may break.